ancarg/trainingRepo/README.md

 # trainingRepo
 # repo used for samples
-# this change should trigger a build
+# this change should trigger a build every time